Russian foreign trade tracker

 This dataset will be updated monthly.
 Data may change for earlier months due to revisions in the underlying data.

-- Complete update for all individual countries including India as well as all aggregates up to January 2024.
-For the EU, US, South Korea, Japan, Turkey, Switzerland and Norway, February 2025 data is available.
-For Brazil and China, March 2025 data is already available.
+- Complete update for all countries as well as all aggregates up to April 2025.
+For Switzerland, Turkey, Japan, South Korea, China, Brazil and Norway, May 2025 data is available.